Backgrounder on Reactor License Renewal

 In 1991, the NRC published safety requirements for license renewal as 10 CFR Part 54.
 The NRC applied the new rule on several pilot plants to acquire experience and to establish implementation guidance.
 The rule's scope included all age-related degradation unique to license renewal.
 However, during the pilot program, the NRC found that many aging effects are dealt with adequately during the initial 40-year license period.
 The rule did not give enough credit for existing programs to manage plant-aging issues, particularly those under NRC's maintenance rule.

 The NRC used this information to amend the license renewal rule in 1995.
 The amended Part 54 process is more efficient, stable and predictable than the previous license renewal rule.
 In particular, the amended Part 54 focuses on managing the adverse effects of aging.
 The changes meant to ensure that important systems, structures and components would continue to perform their intended function during the 20-year period of extended operation.

 In parallel with aging management efforts, the NRC pursued a separate rulemaking, 10 CFR Part 51, to focus the scope of its environmental reviews.
 Under the National Environmental Policy Act, the NRC must review the environmental impact of license renewal.

 License Renewal Process

-The license renewal process proceeds along two tracks -- one for review of safety issues (Part 54) and another for environmental issues (Part 51).
-An applicant must provide NRC an evaluation that addresses the technical aspects of plant aging and describes the ways those effects will be managed.
-It must also prepare an evaluation of the potential impact on the environment if the plant operates for another 20 years.
+The license renewal process proceeds along two tracks – one for review of safety issues (Part 54) and another for environmental issues (Part 51).
+An applicant must address the technical aspects of plant aging and describe how those effects will be managed.
+It must also evaluate potential environmental impacts of the plant operating another 20 years.
 The NRC reviews the application and verifies its evaluation through inspections.